kwonus/Quelle-Obsolete/Quelle.md

 The Quelle specification defines a declarative syntax for specifying search criteria using the *find* verb.
 Quelle also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.
 As mentioned earlier, AV Text Ministries provides a reference implementation.
 This implementation is written in C# and runs on most operating systems (e.g. Windows, Mac, Linux, iOS, Android, etc).
 As source code is provided, it can be seamlessly extended by application programmers.

-Quelle Syntax comprises a standard set of eleven (11) verbs.
+Quelle Syntax comprises a standard set of twelve (12) verbs.
 Each verb corresponds to a basic operation:

 - find *(inferred)*
 - set *(inferred)*